HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 4. To work with multiple versions of DXClient, update the `IMAGE_TAG` reference in the scripts file under the `/bin` folder.
 For example, `IMAGE_TAG=v95_CF200_20211201-1021`.
 By default it will be set in the executable script.

-5. Run docker load < dxclient.tar.gz.
+5. Run container load < dxclient.tar.gz.

 6. Add the execution shell script to the bin directory to the PATH variable to be able to call dxclient from any directory.